NetworkBlockDevice/nbd/doc/proto.md

 send replies in the order that the requests were received, but is not required to.

-### Data pushing
+### Transmission

-There are two message types in the data pushing phase: the request, and the response.
+There are two message types in the transmission phase: the request, and the response.

 The request message, sent by the client, looks as follows: